temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 		// information for the newly-ended subscription email data := EmailInfo{
 			EmailAddress: subscription.EmailInfo.EmailAddress,
-			Mail:         "You have been unsubscribed from the Subscription Workflow.
+			Mail:         "You have been unsubscribed from the subscription Workflow.
 Good bye.", }
 		logger.Info("Sending unsubscribe email", "EmailAddress", subscription.EmailInfo.EmailAddress)
 		// send the cancelled subscription email